 This process comprises three main phases, modeled separately, as outlined below:

 - Preliminary phase involves identifying the problem areas by the executive or decision-making organs and identifying the technological evolution or roadmapping that will work best to solve the problem.

-- In Development phase, the proposed solution is to be identified.
+- In the Development phase, the proposed solution is to be identified.
 Engineers faced with the challenge would outline the specific technological areas that would target the critical systems in question.
-They would then go over alternatives, evaluate timelines, and eventually settle on a recommended avenue to pursue, which they would indicate in their technology roadmap report.
+They would then review alternatives, evaluate timelines, and eventually settle on a recommended avenue to pursue, which they would indicate in their technology roadmap report.

 - In the follow-up activity phase, the proposed roadmap would be critiqued, validated, and hopefully approved by the implementation group.
 Implementation would then begin, with continuous updates informed by evolving technologies and changing needs of the participants.

 Cambridge University's T-plan, designed in the 1950s to help address inertia in development processes and slow-downs, was the institution that refined this raw technological roadmapping into the first glimmer of what we have today.

 The eventual rise of Agile Development methods offered further refinement to technological roadmapping by prioritizing product success rather than sticking to timelines, which gives developers and their teams much more flexibility and autonomy.
 These improvements gave us the first proper examples of the product roadmap models we have today.

 Why Is a Product Roadmap Important?